The Police: 1977: formation

-The band were also able to draw on influences from reggae to jazz to progressive and pub rock.
-While still maintaining the main band and attempting to win over punk audiences, Police members continued to moonlight within the art rock scene.
+The band also drew on influences from reggae to jazz to progressive and pub rock.
+While maintaining the main band, Police members continued to moonlight within the art rock scene.
 In late 1977 and early 1978, Sting and Summers recorded and performed as part of an ensemble led by German experimental composer Eberhard Schoener; Copeland also joined for a time.
-These performances resulted in three albums, each of them an eclectic mix of rock, electronica and jazz.
+These performances resulted in three albums, a mix of rock, electronica and jazz.
 Various appearances by the Schoener outfit on German television made the German public aware of Sting's unusual high-pitched voice, and helped pave the way for the Police's later popularity.

 The bleached-blond hair that became a band trademark happened by accident.
-In February 1978, the band, desperate for money, was asked to do a commercial for Wrigley's Spearmint chewing gum (directed by Tony Scott) on the condition they dye their hair blond.
-The commercial was shot with the band, but was shelved and never aired.
+In February 1978, the band, desperate for money, were asked to do a commercial for Wrigley's Spearmint chewing gum (directed by Tony Scott) on the condition they dye their hair blond in order to play a punk band (blond being associated with punk at the time).
+The commercial was shot with the band—Summers states, "There’s a shot of us carrying a 6-foot-long packet of Wrigley’s across the room"—but was never aired.

-1977–1978: Recording contract and Outlandos d'Amour
+1977–1978: recording contract and Outlandos d'Amour

 Copeland's older brother Miles was initially sceptical of the inclusion of Summers in the band, fearing it would undermine their punk credibility, and reluctantly agreed to provide £1,500 to finance the Police's first album.
-Recording Outlandos d'Amour was difficult, as the band was working on a small budget, with no manager or record deal.
+Outlandos d'Amour was made with no manager or record deal.
 It was recorded during off-peak hours at the Surrey Sound Studios in Leatherhead, Surrey, a converted recording facility above a dairy which was run by brothers Chris and Nigel Gray.

-During one of his periodic studio visits, Miles heard "Roxanne" for the first time at the end of a session.
-Where he had been less enthusiastic about the band's other songs, the elder Copeland was immediately struck by the track, and quickly got the Police a record deal with A&M Records on the strength of it.
-"Roxanne" was issued as a single in the spring of 1978, while other album tracks were still being recorded, but it failed to chart.
+During one of his studio visits, Miles heard "Roxanne" for the first time at the end of a session.
+He had been less enthusiastic about the band's other songs, but the elder Copeland was struck by the track, and got the Police a record deal with A&M Records on the strength of it.
+"Roxanne" was issued as a single in early 1978, while other album tracks were still being recorded, but failed to chart.
 It also failed to make the BBC's playlist, which the band attributed to the song's depiction of prostitution.
-A&M consequently promoted the single with posters claiming "Banned by the BBC", though this was a misconception.
-It was never banned, just not play-listed.
-Copeland later admitted, "We got a lot of mileage out of it being supposedly banned by the BBC."
+A&M consequently promoted the single with posters claiming "Banned by the BBC", though it was never banned, just not play-listed.
+Copeland later said, "We got a lot of mileage out of it being supposedly banned by the BBC."